 - HSA Allowable Health Care Expenses.
 This is a detailed alphabetical compilation of commonly incurred medical expenses based on various IRS rulings and publications listing whether they are HSA-reimbursable and under what conditions.

-- Other Countries.
 No modern industrialized nation has adopted this approach to national health insurance.
 The closest parallel is Singapore’s Medishield program.
 However, this is a compulsory approach in which individuals with mandatory Medisave accounts are automatically enrolled (and premiums paid from their Medisave accounts) unless they request not to be enrolled.
 Medishield has a high deductible and only covers hospital expenses and certain expensive outpatient treatments, such as kidney dialysis and outpatient cancer treatments, but note that the entire arrangement is on top of mandatory and universal Medisave accounts to which all citizens are required to contribute 6-8 percent of earnings up to a maximum dollar limit; these latter accounts pay for the lion’s share of medical expenses in Singapore.

 - Hsiao, William C. 1995.
 Medical Savings Accounts: Lessons From Singapore.
 Health Affairs14(2/October):260-266.